mskwonmath/mskwonmath.github.io/_pages/about.md

 I am Minseong Kwon, a graduate student of [Dept. of Mathematical Sciences](https://mathsci.kaist.ac.kr/) in [KAIST](https://www.kaist.ac.kr/).
 I am also a student research assistant of [Center for Complex Geometry](https://ccg.ibs.re.kr/) in [IBS](https://www.ibs.re.kr/eng.do).

 My research area is complex geometry and algebraic geometry.
-More specifically, I am interested in the twistor spaces of quaternionic Kahler manifolds, rational curves in projective manifolds, and algebraic varieties with large symmetry, including spherical varieties.
+More specifically, I am interested in

+* the twistor spaces of quaternionic Kahler manifolds;
+* rational curves in projective manifolds; and
+* algebraic varieties with large symmetry, including spherical varieties.